MicrosoftDocs/Devices-docs/surface/surface-service-options.md

 If you need to service a device covered by Microsoft's Limited Hardware Warranty<sup>3</sup> or a Microsoft Protection Plan, we recommend commercial customers open service requests via a self-serve portal.
 Or if you want to service devices yourself with [self-serve replacement components](surface-service-and-repair.md), see [Customer self-serve repair](surface-customer-self-repair-surface.md).

 > [!NOTE]
 > Self-serve replacement components are currently **only available for purchase separately**, independent of the warranty status of your device.
+Replacement components may be refurbished

 ### Surface Management Portal